markjnkim/es_mod/01-html/content/step-6-reach-out.md

 }
 ```
 So this may be a little different than your implementation so let's break this rule down a little further to see the "why" of our choices.
 * **CSS Selector**: `.contact-info iframe` was chosen, but  `iframe` would've worked just as well since there is only one `iframe` currently in this project.
 But what happens if another `iframe` is added, either in this HTML file or in any HTML file linking to this style sheet?
 This rule would style every `iframe` element which could add styling where it wasn't wanted leading to surprising results.
 A type selector is a CSS selector, like in this example with `iframe`, that select every HTML element of that type.
 A potentially dangerous choice due to possible side effects unless a global rule is wanted.
-By using the class as the CSS selector, also alled a class selector, we can safely target the `iframe` that is a descendent or child of the element with this class.
+By using the class as the CSS selector, also called a class selector, we can safely target the `iframe` that is a descendent or child of the element with this class.
 > **Deep Dive**: CSS selectors are the targeting mechanisms and come in a large number of possibilities.
 For a detailed look click [here](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors).

 > **Do it Yourself**: In the next styling step we will need to find a way for the `iframe` and `div` containing the contact-info to sit in the same row, side by side, rather than on top of each other.